Eco-Newsletter/Higher-Diploma-in-Software-Development/README.md

-Higher Diploma in Data Analytics and Software Development
+Higher Diploma in Software Development

 University of Limerick | Sep 2019 - May 2020